terreng/simple-web-server/website/src/docs/plugin script.md

 - Adding a custom header
 - Creating a 301/302 redirect from one directory to another, preserving query parameters
 - Creating a _rewrite_ from one directory to another
-- Modifying the contents of the returned file if it's an html file, such as injecting a script tag
+- Modifying the contents of the returned file if it's an html file, such as injecting a script tag, or replacing `Copyright [YEAR]` with the current year
 - Requiring http authentication for only a specific directory or file

+How to include/require other files.